Free Initial Assessment

 • An unfair dismissal claim has been brought against the Employer.
 If the Employer thinks they will lose the Claim they may offer a former employee a settlement agreement.
 The ex-employee will receive an amount of money in return for agreeing not to take their case to an employment tribunal.

-• A discrimination claim is being brought against the Employer.
+• discrimination claim is being brought against the Employer.
 The Employer might settle the Claim to save the cost of defending the case, even if they believe they may win.

 • An employee is in poor health and unable to do their job.
 In this case, they may be classed as disabled under the Equality Act 2010.
 The Employer must make ‘reasonable adjustments’ to enable the Employee to continue to work under the Act.
 If the Employee is still unable to work, they might agree to leave in return for payment.
 An employment settlement agreement may be signed to prevent the Employee from bringing a claim against the Employer.